AdamEGorka/WebStyler/README.md

 * **Intuitive Interface**: Provides easy-to-use sliders and color wheels for changing visual features.

 ## Installation
+Soon to be available on the chrome web store (pending review currently)
 * Pull the github repo to a local file on your computer (or press code, download zip, and extract the folder).
 * Navigate to chrome://extensions
 * Expand the Developer drop-down and click “Load unpacked extension”